 There is very little downtime associated with IPL.
-This is one of the reasons Dr. Tokarz choose this device because it is very effective for reds and browns.
+This is one of the reasons Dr. Tokarz chose this device - because it is very effective for reds and browns.
 You should be able to return to normal activities by the following day with minimal swelling.
-Brown spots will darken and fade over 1-2 weeks for the face and 2-4 weeks for treatment off the face (such as chest, arms or hands).
+Brown spots will darken and fade over 1-2 weeks for the face and 2-4 weeks for treatment of the face (such as chest, arms or hands).
 When this treatment is combined with ResurFX, then you can expect 1-2 days of redness and swelling.

 + Do you need more than one treatment?

-In most cases when treating broad areas of reds or brown, a series 3 treatments are needed, with treatments spaced at 3-4 week intervals.
+In most cases when treating areas of reds or brown, a series of 3 treatments are needed, with treatments spaced at 3-4 week intervals.
 For more severe sun damage or severe rosacea redness, a series of 5 treatments are necessary to achieve desired results.
 In many cases when treating dilated vessels, Dr. Tokarz is able to instantly clear those vessels after just one treatment.
 She’ll help you plan your treatments to fit your desired outcomes.